Cloud-Schematics/terraform-ibm-awx/README.md

 ##  Configuring your deployment values
-When you select this terraform-ibm-awx template from the IBM Cloud catalog, you must enter the following values before you can apply the template:
-  * `ssh_public_key` and `ssh_private_key:` Enter a public and private SSH key that you use to access your VPC classic infrastructure virtual server instance.
-For more information about adding an SSH key and uploading the key to IBM Cloud, see [Adding an SSH key](https://cloud.ibm.com/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

-To apply on a standalone machine using Terraform CLI, you must enter the following values before you can apply the template:
+To apply on a standalone machine using Terraform CLI, you must enter the following values before you can perform `terraform plan` and `terraform apply`:
   * `ibmcloud_api_key:` Enter the API key to access IBM Cloud VPC classic infrastructure using command
     ```export IC_API_KEY=<API-KEY-VALUE>``` on command line interface terminal.
     For more information for how to create an API key and retrieve it, see [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/iam?topic=iam-classic_keys).
-   * `ssh_public_key and ssh_private_key:` Enter a public and private SSH key that you use to access your VPC classic infrastructure virtual server instance.
-For more information about adding an SSH key and uploading the key to IBM Cloud, see [Adding an SSH key](https://cloud.ibm.com/docs/infrastructure/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

 You can also choose to customize the default settings for your VPC infrastructure virtual server instance:

   Name               | Description                         | Default Value |